regolith-linux/regolith-linux.github.io/internals.md

 ## Configuration

 Colors and fonts can be changed in Regolith by updating your Xresource values.
-The primary Xresources file that Regolith uses is `~/.Xresources-regolith-<version>` where version is the current version of `regolith-styles` that's installed.
-You can find this by running `apt list --installed | grep regolith-styles` from a terminal.
-Each time `regolith-styles` is updated, a new copy is put into your user directory.
-This ensures that any changes you may have made do not get overwritten.
-After an update you may need to merge custom changes from an earlier version into your current version.
-The old versions remain in your user directory but are not directly referenced by Regolith.
-If you do not need any changes from them (for example if you are using Regolith's default settings), these older files can be removed.
+The primary Xresources file that Regolith uses is `/etc/regolith/styles/root`.
+To customize them, copy that file to `~/.Xresources-regolith`.
+After logging back in your new settings should take effect.

 ### Colors